Tey/speedcrunch-nightlies/etc/HOWTO-MINGW32.md

     Prefix = ..

-**FIXME: we need `qcollectiongenerator` in order to build the manual but we cannot build it from mingw using the `-make tools` option as this will produce a Windows executable which we cannot use for building SpeedCrunch for Windows from Linux.
-Maybe we have to install it using the distribution packages?**
+Some Qt tools are also needed to build the manual.
+They are not built using the previous method and even though they were, they would be built as Windows executable so they cannot be used from Linux.
+They need to be installed separately.
+On Ubuntu:

+    sudo apt-get install qttools5-dev-tools qt5-default

 ## Installing Python and required modules
 Install [Python](https://www.python.org/downloads/) 2.7+ or 3.4+ and [pip](https://pip.pypa.io/en/latest/installing/) if not already installed.
 Then install the required modules: